Small Business Managed Service Provider (MSP) Guide for 2026

 Evaluate Security, Compliance, and Data Protection

-Even microbusinesses with 5 to 10 employees handle sensitive data—customer PII, payment details, intellectual property.
+Even microbusinesses with 5 to 10 employees handle sensitive data such as customer PII, payment details, intellectual property.
 You need to ask serious security questions.

 Security topics to cover with prospective MSPs: